KIPAC/BootCamp/docs/Getting_Started.md

 to connect terminal and graphics to remote (i.e., SLAC / Stanford) computers.
-It is also very likely that you will need to be able to run Jupyter analysis notebooks both on your computer, and by connecting your computer to a notebook server running at slac.
+It is also very likely that you will need to be able to run Jupyter analysis notebooks both on your computer, and by connecting your computer to a notebook server running at SLAC.

 [MacOS](macos_setup.md)